AzDaark/Minesweeper-WPF/README.en-US.md

 > > pip install travo
 > > ```
 >
-> On the IUT computer, go to the C:WinPython directory and run the "WinPython Powershell Prompt.exe" program.
-A Powershell terminal will open, ready to receive Python commands.
+> On the IUT computer (under Windows), you'll find a shortcut on the desktop to open the PowerShell command terminal configured to use Python.
+Simply double-click on the desktop shortcut “Powershell WinPython”, and a Powershell terminal will open, ready to receive Python commands.
-> Inside this PowerShell terminal, first type the following command, enabling you to move to > your personal space:
+> Inside this PowerShell terminal, you can type commands similar to those you'd type in a terminal under Linux.
+First, type the following command, allowing you to move to your personal space if you're not already there:
 >
 > ```
 > cd Z:\